East Prairie Metis Settlement

 East Prairie Metis Settlement is a Metis settlement in northern Alberta, Canada within Big Lakes County.
 It is located approximately 20 km south of Highway 2 and 168 km east of Grande Prairie.
 It was founded in 1939.

+Its chairperson is Raymond Supernault.
+Its vice chairperson is Doug Bellerose.
+Its council members are Delores Desjarlais, Keith Patenaude, and Reva Jaycox.